List of DC Universe locations

 This page lists significant locations in the DC Universe, the shared universe setting of DC Comics.

 Sites

 Arrowcave

 The Arrowcave is the former base of operations of the Green Arrow and Speedy.

 Avernus Cemetery

 Avernus Cemetery is a hidden burial ground in Central City for deceased members of the Rogues.

-Batcave

-The Batcave is the headquarters of Batman.
-It is located beneath Wayne Manor.

 Big Belly Burger

 Big Belly Burger is a fast food chain that was founded in the 1950s and later bought by LexCorp.
 It started out in the fictional location of Coast City, home of Hal Jordan.
 The restaurant was inspired by Bob's Big Boy.